apache/directory-fortress-core/README.txt

 # SECTION 10.
 Learn how to use openldap-fortress-core APIs with samples
 ###################################################################################

-a. from the same shell prompt as 2a enter the following:
+a. from FORTRESS_HOME enter the following command:

 (if first time sample tests run)